JacobPaxton/data_science_notes/ds_notes.md

 ## Seaborn
 - Library that builds on matplotlib and integrates well with pandas
 - Powerful in its defaults!
+- relplot, displot, catplot return figure-level objects using kind= , but of course you can declare the specific plot itself and return an axes-level object instead
+    * No advantage either way, just uses different syntax
 ### Seaborn Syntax, Methods
 - import seaborn as sns
 - df = sns.load_dataset('dataset') ----- does same as pydataset